Cocktail Attire: The Harrods Guide to the Cocktail Dress Code for Women

 If you’re looking for more specific guidelines, designer Magda Butrym suggests striking a balance between playful glamour and modern sophistication.
 “Our signature floral-appliqué dresses in luxurious silk and sharply tailored pieces in classic black always stand out at cocktail events,” she says.

-As the dress code with the most leeway for creativity, cocktail RSVPs offer the opportunity to have fun with your accessories.
-Embellished heels, colourful clutch bags and dramatic costume jewels are encouraged, and can bring a dose of personality to your outfit.
-The moment may also be right to don a wow-factor hat or fascinator.
+As the dress code with the most leeway for creativity, cocktail attire offers the opportunity to have fun with your accessories.
+Embellished heels and colourful clutch bags are encouraged, and can bring a dose of personality to your outfit.
+Keep the terrain in mind – while stilettos are a popular choice, outdoor events may necessitate a chunkier heel or even a pair of formal flats.
+The experts agree: “My go-to is a beautifully crafted dress paired with sculptural heels – simple yet impactful,” says Magda Butrym.

 More Questions Answered